securekey/marbles-perf/README.md

 Follow these steps to set up a complete environment for testing locally.

 ## Start Fabric Network
-Use commands below to spin up a Hyperledger Fabric network with 3 Organizations with a total of 9 peers with Marbles chancode deployed.
+Use commands below to spin up a Hyperledger Fabric network with 3 organizations with a total of 9 peers.
+Marbles chancode is deployed with endorsement policy that requires any 2 the 3 organizations.

 ```
+# set up your local GOPATH
+# build scripts expect marbles-perf project located at ${GOPATH}/src/github.com/marbles-perf

+# change to suit to your local environment
+export GOPATH=${HOME}/go

+# stop all running containers and start up fabric network
 docker stop $(docker ps -q) && \
 make fabric-up
 ```